 Unfortunately, nursing homes and other long-term care facilities often attempt to maximize their profits by either hiring untrained or underqualified staff members or cutting the number of workers within the facility.
 The result is inadequate care for the facility’s residents, which can sadly lead to bedsores, and other problems, such as slip and falls injuries, malnutrition and dehydration, and physical and verbal abuse by overwhelmed caretakers.

-We recommend consulting with a qualified nursing home abuse and neglect lawyer.
-Our dedicated attorneys will take immediate steps to ensure your loved one’s safety and thoroughly investigate the facility and the circumstances which ultimately led to the development of your loved one’s pressure ulcer.
+We recommend consulting with a qualified nursing home abuse lawyer.
+Our dedicated elderly abuse attorneys will take immediate steps to ensure your loved one’s safety and thoroughly investigate the facility and the circumstances which ultimately led to the development of your loved one’s pressure ulcer.

 Preventing Further Nursing Home Abuse and Neglect